fabschurt/ansible-role-ubuntu-secure/README.md

 [![Travis CI](https://img.shields.io/travis/rust-lang/rust.svg)](https://travis-ci.org/fabschurt/ansible-role-ubuntu-secure)

-This role will create a user that will become the only point of entry on the targeted hosts.
-For convenience' sake (and because it's awesome), this user will be referred to as the *gatekeeper* as of now.
+This Ansible role aims at securing a Ubuntu box as much as possible, without hindering performance or flexibility too much.
+The choices made here are inevitably biased and opinionated, but I'd gladly study proposals to make this role more universal.

-Full compatibility has been tested on **Ubuntu 14.04** only, as it's the distrib I use for pretty much everything, but I guess this should work fine on later versions too, and on not-too-old earlier versions.
+Full compatibility has been tested on **Ubuntu 14.04**, but I guess it should work fine with later and (not too old) earlier versions too.

+There's still a lot of work to do, but we've got a good start here.
+For now, this role will basically:

+* enable APT unattended upgrades (`security` and `updates` channels)
+* completely disable IPv6 support (that will be kind of controversial I guess)
+* create a non-root (but *sudoer*) master user that will become the only entry point to the host: the *gatekeeper*
+* install some pretty restrictive `iptables` rules, with basic flood protection, only the `sshd` port open in input, and only some vital ports open to output

-**BE CAREFUL**, once you've applied this role, the targeted hosts will be accessible by the gatekeeper user only, with public key authentication only (root login and password authentication will be disabled).
+**BE CAREFUL**, once you've applied this role, the target host(s) will be accessible by the gatekeeper user only, with public key authentication only (root login and password authentication will be disabled).
 You will have to change your inventory and/or command line options to take this into account.

-It's recommended that you reboot the targeted server(s) after applying this role.

-This role is continuously integrated on [Travis](https://travis-ci.org/fabschurt/ansible-role-ubuntu-secure).
-For now, it's simply syntax-checked against multiple Ansible versions, to check for basic compatibility.
+*Note:* this role includes a final step that will reboot the target host(s).

 ## Requirements